OFFICE OF THE REGISTRAR

 Individual exceptions to this policy, due to extenuating circumstances, will be considered by the Academic Standards Committee upon receipt of a formal appeal presented to the Committee by the student’s Academic Standards Committee upon receipt of a formal appeal presented to the Committee by the student’s Academic Advisor or the Department Chair.
 The decision of the Academic Standards Committee is final.

 Application for Graduation.
-The deadlines for submitting Applications for Graduation are published in each Schedule of Classes or can be obtained by contacting the Office of the Registrar.
+The deadlines for submitting Applications for Graduation are published on the Academic Calendar or can be obtained by contacting the Office of the Registrar at 937-376-6231.
 A non-refundable $20.00 application fee is due at the time the application is submitted for the undergraduate degree, and a $75.00 application fee for the graduate degree.
 Applications are only accepted during the published filing periods.
 If you miss the deadline date then you may apply during the next application period.

 Final Grades.
-Final Grade Reports will be mailed to the student's permanent address approximately two weeks after the end of each semester.
+Final Grades will be available via MyCSU within two weeks after the end of each semester.

 Family Education Rights & Privacy Act.
 In accordance with Section 438 (b) (4) (B) of the Family Education Rights and Privacy Act of 1974, you are hereby notified that personal information is provided by students upon the condition that the University, its agents or employees, will not permit any other party to have access to such information without the written consent of the student except where required by law.